bobanetwork/boba_legacy/packages/boba/turing/README.md

   774:  // TURING Update the tx metadata...
   775   if len(receipt.Turing) > 1 {
   776     tx.SetL1Turing(receipt.Turing) // add the Turing data into the transaction.meta structure

 ```

-The Turing data are incorporated into new L2 blocks via `w.engine.FinalizeAndAssemble` - the Turing data are contained within the `w.current.txs` input.
+The Turing data are subsequently incorporated into new L2 blocks via `w.engine.FinalizeAndAssemble` - the Turing data are contained within the `w.current.txs` input.

 ```go
 l2geth/miner/worker.go: